 Most teenagers experience some degree of anxiety in their lives.
 It could be due to many things such as life changes like moving or changing schools, real or perceived pressure to do well in school or in extra-curriculars, conflict with peers or due to trauma or health issues.
 These instances of anxiety can be brief or prolonged.
-Anxiety can present itself in many ways including poor sleeping patterns, irritability, seclusion, crying, poor academic performance, crying, headaches, stomach aches and poor appetite.
+Anxiety can present itself in many ways including poor sleeping patterns, irritability, seclusion, crying, poor academic performance, headaches, stomach aches and poor appetite.
 If your teen presents with many of these symptoms, there is a good chance that he or she is feeling anxious.
 Thankfully, there are strategies for coping with anxiety.

 If your child is showing signs of anxiety for an extended period of time, it is important to have a doctor do an assessment and rule out any other medical problems before determining if it is anxiety.
 In some cases, medication is necessary and can improve the quality of life for a teen who is living with anxiety.
 Referrals to psychologists, psychiatrists and counselors can also be made at this appointment.